mbeps/ms-entra-oauth-nextjs-springboot-backend/README.md

 All tokens are signed using HMAC-SHA256 with a secret key.

 ## CORS Configuration
-CORS is configured to accept requests from `http://localhost:3000` (frontend URL) with credentials enabled.
+CORS is configured to accept requests from `https://localhost:3000` (with an `http://` fallback) with credentials enabled.
 Allowed methods include GET, POST, PUT, DELETE, and OPTIONS.
 This enables secure cross-origin communication whilst preventing unauthorised access.

 ## Authentication Flow
 1. User initiates Microsoft Entra ID OAuth login